ACM40960/project-21200461/README.md

 <img src="https://github.com/ACM40960/project-21200461/blob/main/images/adv_example.png">

-In this project I implement three types of attacks which are implemented based on the following papers:
+In this project I implement three types of attacks on MNIST dataset which are implemented based on the following papers:

 1. FGSM - [Link to paper](https://arxiv.org/abs/1412.6572)
 2. Deepfool Attack - [Link to paper](https://arxiv.org/abs/1511.04599)